Jorge-Ortiz-Mata/sales-app/README.md

 # Sales App.

+## Use it as a template.

+* 1. Local Development

+- Create a new repository using this template
+- Change sales-app for the name of your project
+- Remove the credentials.yml file and the master key if they exist
+- Generate the Master Key: `EDITOR="code --wait" bin/rails credentials:edit`
+- Create the .env file and add the Sendgrid API Keys
+- Launch the PSQL docker container.
+- Create and migrate database: `rails db:prepare`
+- Compile assets: `rails assets:precompile`

+* 2. Google CLoud

+- Create the Google Cloud Project
+- Create the service account
+- Create the Google Cloud Bucket and generate the JSON file
+- Store the JSON file in your .env

 ## ENV environment variables required.

 In order to deploy this web application to any web server, you should have to add the following environment variables in the project configuration.